awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

 #.
 Go to `Amazon S3 Console <https://console.aws.amazon.com/s3/home>`__ and select the bucket you want to integrate.

 #.
-Copy and keep the bucket name value from the breadcrumb at the top of the console, for use in a following step.
+Copy and keep the bucket name value from the breadcrumb at the top of the console for use later.

 #.
-Copy and keep the bucket's region, for use in a following step.
+Copy and keep the bucket's region for use later.

 .. _how-to-storage-connect-to-your-backend:

 Connect to Your Backend
 =======================

-Create the awsconfiguration.json file
+Create the awsconfiguration.json File
 -------------------------------------

 #.
 Create a file with name :file:`awsconfiguration.json` with the following contents: